-Dumbass Teenage Son especially in season 7: he was put in charge of his Fathers surpass party.
+Dumbass Teenage Son especially in season 7: He was put in charge of his Fathers surprise party.
 His first plan is to poison Morgan and then have the party at the hospital.
 His mother later reveals he was a decoy because he's too stupid.

 Forgot Flanders Could Do That: Was flanderized from the cool, rational older brother into an irrational Cloud Cuckoolander except for one of the series' very last episodes, in which he was suddenly portrayed with something resembling his original characterization (which was lampshaded by the others).

 Genius Ditz: Eric is so ditzy it's a wonder he can feed and bathe himself.
 However, the series is full of episodes where it turns out Eric possesses hidden insight and depth and that his behavior is more a result of his combined eccentricity and inability to apply himself and reach his true potential.
 And then everyone feels all bad about underestimating him.

 Shawn's estranged half-brother who reconnects with Shawn when he come to Philadelphia to go to college, and becomes Eric's best friend and roommate.